decretist/Dissertation/Chapter2/chapter2.md

 *Modo primum queritur* (3), *Nunc primum queritur* (3), *Primo queritur* (2), *Primum queritur* (2), *Hic primo queritur* (1), *Modo queritur* (1), *Queritur autem* (1).

+[^61]: The part of the fact pattern that I consider fantastical is the Muslim convert to Christianity successively marrying, being ordained to the priesthood, and being elected to the episcopate.
+Bigamy as an impediment to holy orders was actually an issue of active interest for canonists in the twelfth century, see
+@kuttner_pope_1992.

 [^62]: C.1 d.init., Friedberg 1.357.
 Although Gratian does not say
 so explicitly, I think that we can reasonably infer that the father